Focused & Dedicated to the Growth of our Community.

 I was born at Madigan Hospital in Tacoma and raised in Lacey, WA.
 The Chehalis/Centralia area has been my home for over 32 years and has been a great place to raise my two grown children ages 24 & 21 years old.
 I own a local Security Company which was started in 1992 and I am also currently employed by the Economic Alliance of Lewis County.
 One of my favorite things in life is time spent with my family & loved ones.

 Michael Wagar graduated with a degree in journalism from Western Washington University.
 After college Michael spent about three decades working in newspapers.
 He started out as a reporter, then was promoted to assistant editor, managing editor, publisher and finally as president, about 20 of those years working at The Chronicle in Centralia.

-Michael lives in Mossyrock with his wife Juanita.
-They enjoy boating on Mayfield Lake and having family and friends over for food and conversation.
+Michael lives in Mossyrock.
+He enjoys boating on Mayfield Lake and having family and friends over for food and conversation.